- Add a new budget item, or click on the existing budget item you wish to turn into a Fund.

 What do I do with transactions from my bank?

-If you make an actual deposit into the Fund, or a transfer into/out of it, just delete that transaction.
+If you make an actual deposit into the Fund, or a transfer into/out of it, just delete the transfer transactions that come through from your bank.
 If you spend money against the Fund (maybe you bought plane tickets for that beach getaway in the summer), then drag that expense transaction into the Fund line.
 EveryDollar will deduct that expense from your overall Fund balance.

 How do I make sure the money is actually in my account?